 - The very last shot of Eureka Seven shows Earth with a dust ring and the "heart-Renton-Eureka"-carved Moon at a distance roughly the diameter of the planet.
 In other words, at collision distance.

-- In The End Of Evangelion, the moon is close enough to get splashed with blood upon Lillith's death.
+- In The End of Evangelion, the moon is close enough to get splashed with blood upon Lilith's death.
 As big as she is, and as powerful as the jet of High-Pressure Blood is, that's still conspicuously close.

-- Seiren, to the point that Earth takes up a sizeable portion of Seiren's skies on a clear day.
+- Girls Bravo has Seiren, which has Earth taking up a sizeable portion of its skies on a clear day.

 - In The Empire Strikes Back, the Millennium Falcon's hyperdrive is out of commission, meaning they're limited to sublight speeds.
 No problem, though!
 Bespin happens to be nearby, apparently a light day away.note